 Prerequisites: Keywords: The student can understand isolated sentences and frequently used expressions.
-He can also Understand, communicate, describe, discuss communicate orally and describe his training using subjects. simple means, and address some subjects that subjects. concern him closely.
+He can also communicate orally and describe his training using simple means, and address some subjects that concern him closely.
+Understand, communicate, describe, discuss subjects.

 OBJ 4: Understand the educational documents specific to each lesson.